Gobert shines as Utah Jazz rally past New York Knicks 108-94

+“We did a lot of good things that didn’t show up on the scoreboard,” Jazz coach Quin Snyder said.
+“People talk about winning ugly and tonight ugly was pretty.”

-Royce O’Neale scored 20 points, helping Utah overcome a quiet night for Donovan Mitchell.
+Royce O’Neale scored a career-high 20 points, helping Utah overcome a quiet night for Donovan Mitchell.
 Mike Conley had 19 points, seven rebounds, and five assists.

 Mitchell finished with nine points on 3-for-15 shooting.